Office: PCD 4135

 In 2014, with his colleague Jennifer Bosson, Joe won the Researcher of the Year Award from the American Psychological Association, Division 51 (Society for the Psychological Study of Men & Masculinity), for their collaborative research on precarious manhood.
 In 2015, he won the University of South Florida’s Jerome Krivanek Distinguished Teacher Award for undergraduate teaching.

-Manhood, work and family issues, cultural psychology, conflict and violence, race, social perceptions of disadvantaged groups, morality and moral judgments
+Manhood, work and family issues, LGBTQ+ issues, cultural psychology, conflict and violence, race, social perceptions of disadvantaged groups, morality and moral judgments

-I am a social and cultural psychologist interested in the interplay between individual, interpersonal, and cultural norms on human behavior.
-Much of the research I have been doing lately looks at how people understand gender, and specifically manhood.
-My colleague Jennifer Bosson and I developed a theory of precarious manhood that seeks to understand how people see manhood as distinct from womanhood, and we look at the consequence of this thinking for understanding men’s aggression, risk-taking, health, relationships, and attitudes toward work and family.
+I am a social psychologist interested in gender and culture.
+Much of my research looks at how people understand manhood.
+My colleague Jennifer Bosson and I developed a theory of precarious manhood that seeks to understand how people see manhood as distinct from womanhood, and we look at the consequence of this thinking for understanding men’s aggression, risk-taking, health, relationships, sexual behavior, attitudes toward work and family, and attitudes toward sexual and gender minorities.

 CNS (Social Psychology)